 Crossfit Kids / Youth Fitness - An Overview

 Welcome to CrossfitRBP for Kids.
-Kids train with us from grades 3 through highschool.
+Kids train with us from grades 3 through high school.

 Our main goal is to introduce good, fitness-related habits at an important developmental stage.
-In learning these habits, students become stronger and smarter about how their bodies work.
+In acquiring these habits, students become stronger and smarter about how their bodies work.
 They learn to lift heavy things, move in surprising ways, and push past uncomfortable barriers.
 Kids learn to climb ropes, jump on boxes, walk on their hands, run around the block, and properly move a barbell with increasing weights.

 This program affects body composition, athletic ability, outward perception, and most importantly self confidence.
 If students learn to enjoy the process, love these results, and stick with fitness over the long haul, they should live longer and better lives.

 Kids Crossfit is similar to our adult's program, with a more customized approach athletes' age and ability.

 Just as with the adults, we develop well-rounded athletes borrowing movements from weightlifting, gymnastics, and endurance sports such as running.
 Our custom is to build a unique workout every day by mixing and matching various types of movements, loads, intensities, and time variety.
 We train athletes to perform in unexpected situations, improve the body mechanics of how they move, and see their progress through measured results.
 Most importantly, we see fitness as a life-long journey.
 We strive to have emerging athletes want to come back by keeping the workouts manageable, challenging, and fun.

 We are offering 2 programs for the summer season.

 Our normal monthly crossfit members will be able to attend 2 weekday classes from 3:30 - 4:30.

 Athletes can select Monday or Tuesday...
 AND Wednesday or Thursday